Jonathan-Git-Hub-dev/JWT/README.md

 ##### Create_User
-this interface create an entry in the 'Incomplete_User' table and emails the accompanying varifcation code to the user this interface expects
+this interface create an entry in the [Incomplete User](#Incomplete-User)' table and emails the accompanying varifcation code to the user this interface expects
 - email : email of the new account
 - password : password for the new account.\